MARTIMM/BSON/benchmarks/bench-readme.txt

  D4     Replaced Hash $!data with @!values in D1
  D5     Replaced %!promises with @!promises -> dustbin D6     Optional use of autovivify and hashes, restorage of buf parts.
- D7*    A few methods modified into subs
+ D7     A few methods modified into subs
  D8     Removing Positional role -> dustbin
+ D9*    Bugfixes and improvements

  H      Original BSON methods with hashes